10.2.2 Graduate Student Hourly Employment

 Applicability:

 Applies to the employment of matriculated graduate students in positions other than assistantships.
-This policy does not apply to non-matriculated graduate students (e.g., Visiting Student Researchers).
+This policy does not apply to non-matriculated graduate students (e.g., Visiting Student Researchers) nor to matriculated students who are not enrolled at the time of employment.

 1. Definitions and Distinctions

-2. Graduate student.
-This policy applies to students who are enrolled in a graduate degree program (any degree except the BA, BS, or BAS).
+- This policy applies to students who are enrolled in a Stanford graduate degree program (any degree except the BA, BS, or BAS).
 For purposes of student employment, students enrolled in both undergraduate and graduate degree programs as coterminal students are considered undergraduate students while assessed undergraduate tuition and graduate students while assessed graduate tuition.

-• Graduate Student Assistantships are a form of student employment, earning a compensation package including both salary and tuition allowance (TAL) for the performance of research or teaching services to the University as part of the student's academic and professional training and development, see Guide Memo 10.2.1.
+Graduate student assistantships.
+Graduate student assistantships are a form of student employment, earning a compensation package including both salary and tuition allowance (TAL) for the performance of research or teaching services to Stanford as part of the student's academic and professional training and development, see Administrative Guide 10.2.1.
 Hourly employment is not a substitute for an assistantship appointment.

-• Honorarium is a stipend payment to recognize a student for an accomplishment or a one-time event or project, such as a recruitment weekend.
+Honorarium.
+An honorarium is a stipend payment to recognize a student for an accomplishment or a one-time event or project, such as a recruitment weekend.
 Honoraria are not used as compensation for employment.
-Graduate student honorarium payments are processed as stipends in the GFS system.
+Graduate student honorarium payments are processed as stipends in the Graduate Financial Support system (GFS).

-• Student Residence Roles are held by a core group of students that are responsible for managing the various programmatic components of life in their on campus residence.
+Student Residence Roles.
+Student residence roles are held by a core group of students that are responsible for managing the various programmatic components of life in their on campus residence.
 A nominal stipend to defray living expenses is offered in conjunction with many of these roles.
-These payments are processed as stipends in the GFS system.
+These payments are processed as stipends in GFS.
 International students should consult with Bechtel International Center about the impact of this effort on restrictions related to on-campus employment.

-• Off-Campus Internships and Off-Campus Employment are not covered by this policy.
-In both cases, students are encouraged to be mindful that their primary obligation is to their academic program.
+Off-Campus Internships and Off-Campus Employment.
+Off-campus internships and off-campus employment are not covered by this policy.
+Students should be mindful that their primary obligation is to their academic program.
 International students must also adhere to visa requirements and should consult with Bechtel International Center before engaging in any off-campus employment or unpaid opportunity.

-• Contingent (Casual or Temporary) Employment is used to hire an individual for a part-time or temporary staff position.
-Contingent employment must be used for hourly employment assignments for non-matriculated students, such as Visiting Student Researchers, and for matriculated students when on a Leave of Absence.
-Contingent employment is not normally used for enrolled, matriculated Stanford students, but must be used for any student working more than 36 hours per week.
+Contingent (Casual or Temporary) Employment.
+Contingent employment is used to hire an individual for a part-time or temporary staff position.
+Contingent employment must be used for hourly employment assignments for non-matriculated students, such as Visiting Student Researchers, and for matriculated students when not enrolled (e.g. when on a leave of absence).
+Contingent employment is not normally used for enrolled, matriculated Stanford students.

 2. Limits on Hours of Employment

-Graduate students are expected to limit their hours of employment, so that they may devote sufficient attention to their studies.
+Graduate students are expected to devote sufficient attention to their studies.
 Therefore, graduate students are expected to coordinate the number of hours of employment with their academic obligations, including course load, number of registered units, and the academic expectations of their program.
-Additionally, they are expected to coordinate hourly employment with the other forms of financial support that they are receiving.
-Academic departments/programs, offices employing students, and funding sources may also impose employment limitations.
+Additionally, students in hourly employment are expected to coordinate hourly employment with the other forms of financial support that they are receiving.
+Academic departments/programs, offices employing graduate students, and funding sources may impose additional employment limitations.

 Limits on hourly employment and related enrollment limitations for graduate students are summarized in Table 1.